High-fidelity Prediction of Megapixel Longitudinal Phase-space Images of Electron Beams using Encoder-Decoder Neural Networks: INTRODUCTION

-In this paper, we propose a deep learning-based autoencoder to make high-fidelity predictions of megapixel images measured on a screen and demonstrate it experimentally at the longitudinal phase-space diagnostic beamline at the injector of European XFEL.
-Besides the performance, another major advantage of this approach over the existing ones \cite{Emma2018, Emma2021} is that the output of our model is the full image from the camera, so that the same neural network structure can be applied on measurements of distributions with different footprints and the preprocessing step is much simpler.
+In this paper, we propose an encoder-decoder neural network model to make high-fidelity predictions of megapixel images measured on a screen and demonstrate it experimentally at the longitudinal phase-space diagnostic beamline at the injector of the European XFEL.
+This method can provide not only high-quality virtual diagnostics while online tuning of a photoinjector but also blazingly fast machine-specific offline simulation.
+Besides the performance, another major advantage of this approach over the existing ones \cite{Emma2018, Emma2021} is that the output of our model is the full image from the camera.
+Therefore, the same neural network structure can be applied to distributions with different footprints, for example, when beam properties such as energy spread and bunch length change significantly.
 The concerned physical properties can then be extracted by using the well-established routines.
-More importantly, we demonstrate the scalability and explicability of the autoencoder by sharing the same decoder with encoders used for different setups of the photoinjector, and propose a pragmatic way to model a photoinjector with various diagnostics and working points.
+The model learns only from the experimental data without any prior knowledge of RF photoinjectors and electron beams, which makes it potentially applicable to many other image-based diagnostics.
+More importantly, we demonstrate the scalability and interpretability of the model by sharing the same decoder with encoders used for different setups of the photoinjector, and propose a pragmatic way to model a photoinjector with various diagnostics and working points.
 It must be pointed out that our method is essentially different from the variational autoencoder \cite{Kingma2019} and the generative adversarial network \cite{Goodfellow2014}, both of which learn a joint probability distribution from the training dataset, allowing to synthesize images from random noise.
 In this study, however, we aim to find an explicit mapping between the input parameters and the output image.